gportay/cqfd6/README.md

 `#` are ignored up to the end of line.
 A comment cannot be set in the first line, and right after a section.

+Note: The traditional .ini comment, i.e. words after the character `;` are not supported anymore since cqfd6.

 ### Using build flavors

 In some cases, it may be desirable to build the project using variations of the